Butterflies in the stomach

 Butterflies in the stomach is the physical sensation in humans of a "fluttery" feeling in the stomach, caused by a reduction of blood flow to the organ.
-This is as a result of the release of adrenaline in the fight-or-flight response, which causes increased heart rate and blood pressure, consequently sending more blood to the muscles.
+This is as a result of the release of adrenaline and norepinephrine in the fight-or-flight response, which causes increased heart rate and blood pressure, consequently sending more blood to the muscles.

-Butterflies in the stomach are usually linked in culture and language to the sentiment of love and sexual/romantic passion to a desired other.
+Butterflies in the stomach are usually linked in culture and language to the sentiment of love and romantic passion to a desired other.
 One may feel butterflies in the stomach prior to meeting or confronting a love interest due to high levels of emotion and anxiety, as adrenaline and serotonin may be released when a love interest is concerned.

 It can also be a symptom of social anxiety disorder.
 The symptom of this phenomenon is usually experienced prior to attempting to partake in something critical.